Customer retention is more valuable than customer acquisition.

 7. Use Email

-Each email you send can aid customer retention — even the ones that aren’t really about customer retention.
-We talked earlier about how important setting expectations is for customer retention.
+Each email you send can aid retention — even the ones that aren’t really about retaining customers.
+We talked earlier about how important setting expectations is.
 Well, every email can be part of that process.
 The order confirmation, the shipment-sent confirmation, the follow-up thank you.
 These are great ways to set expectations and engage customers.

-Once you compile an email list, you can use segmentation to increase customer retention.
+Once you compile an email list, you can use segmentation.
 For example, you could create segments based on the specific products that customers purchased, how much they spent, whether they used a discount code, and so on.

 8. Engage in Social Responsibility

 Customer retention hinges on your buyers feeling good about their experience with your store and products.
 That includes price, quality, communication, and so on.